The Hunt For Perfection

 Posted by

 The purpose of my blog is to inspire and shine a light on the beauty and power of the wonderful being inside your body.
 You came into this world to share what only you can give.
-Remember who you really are, conquer the world the way you always wanted to, and become the blessing to us all that you were meant to be.
+Remember who you really are, conquer the world the way you always wanted to, and become the blessing to all of us that you were meant to be.

 36 Comments